 7. Fly Ash Bricks

-Fly Ash Bricks is a building material made using class C or class F fly ash and water.
+Fly Ash Bricks are a building material made using class C or class F fly ash and water.
 Fly ash is a byproduct from coal-fired power plants that are frequently used as an admixture in concrete to replace a portion of the Portland cement.
 Fly ash bricks are very commonly used in India mainly in the construction of low-rise buildings.

 - Slow Strength Gain